-Enterocolitis is an inflammation that occurs in a person’s digestive tract.
-The condition specifically affects the inner linings of both the small intestine and the colon, causing several symptoms.
+Enterocolitis is an inflammation that occurs in a person’s digestive tract, specifically the inner lining of the small intestine and colon.

 Enteritis is inflammation of the small intestine, while colitis is inflammation of the colon.
 Enterocolitis is a combination of the two.